How do I participate?

 When will I receive my One Day Without Sound Kit?

-Your noise-reduction earplugs and kit will be delivered the last week in April, so you’ll have them in time for One Day Without Sound on May 31.
+Your noise-reduction earplugs and kit will be delivered mid-May, so you’ll have them in time for One Day Without Sound on May 31.

 Can you tell me more about the noise-reduction earplugs?

 Your noise-reduction earplugs, will fit most ears.
 They compress while you insert them into your ear canal and then expand when you release them.
 The earplugs are rated to reduce up to 25 decibels of sound, if inserted properly, and may be used once or multiple times.
 Keep in mind that the earplugs will not completely block out sound.
 For directions on inserting and removing your earplugs, please see the visual description on the container, or watch this short video guide.